GatorEducator/gatorgradle/README.md

 ## Configuring Checks

-The `grade` task reads the configuration provided in `config/gatorgrader.yml` (to be renamed to `config/gatorgradle.yml` at some point in the future) by default, and then performs the specified commands.
-Lines in the configuration file that begin with `gg:` will be interpreted as GatorGrader parameters, and will be run as such.
-Non-prefixed lines will be executed in `bash`.
+The `grade` task reads the configuration provided in `config/gatorgrader.yml` (to possibly be renamed to `config/gatorgradle.yml` at some point in the future) by default, and then performs the specified commands.
 Execution of checks is parallelized, so no ordering is guaranteed.
 Generally, commands which run faster are finished earlier, however.

 We have plans to improve the configuration file format -- issue [#1](https://github.com/gatoreducator/gatorgradle/issues/1) describes this task.